 3. Détente brought about better communication between the two superpowers.
 This led to several bilateral and multilateral treaties and Nixon’s 1972 visit to China.

 4. Tensions also eased between Western-aligned and Soviet bloc nations in Europe.
-Of particular significance were the Ostpolitik policies of West Germany’s Willy Brandt.
+Of particular significance was the Ostpolitik policies of West Germany’s Willy Brandt.

 5. Détente did not end the Cold War, which continued in proxy conflicts such as Vietnam – however, it did reduce the risk of a direct confrontation between the US and USSR.

-The Treaty of Moscow between the USSR and West Germany (August 1970)
+Treaty of Moscow between the USSR and West Germany (1970)

-Richard Nixon announces his plans to visit China (July 1971)
+Richard Nixon announces plans to visit China (1971)

-A summary of Richard Nixon’s meeting with Mao Zedong (February 1972)
+Summary of Nixon’s meeting with Mao Zedong (1972)

-The Basic Treaty between East and West Germany (December 1972)
+Basic Treaty between East and West Germany (1972)

-Leonid Brezhnev addresses the American people on television (June 1973)
+Leonid Brezhnev addresses the American people on TV (1973)

-US-Soviet Agreement on the Prevention of Nuclear War (June 1973)
+US-Soviet Agreement on the Prevention of Nuclear War (1973)